Control Z

-Control Z is a Mexican teen drama streaming television series created by Carlos Quintanilla Sakar, Adriana Pelusi and Miguel García Moreno and developed by Lemon Studios for Netflix, that premiered on Netflix on 22 May 2020.
+Control Z is a Mexican teen drama television series created by Carlos Quintanilla Sakar, Adriana Pelusi and Miguel García Moreno and developed by Lemon Studios for Netflix, that premiered on Netflix on 22 May 2020.
 The show stars Ana Valeria Becerril, Michael Ronda, Yankel Stevan and Zión Moreno.
 Shortly after its release, the series was renewed for a second season on 29 May 2020.
 Season 2 was released on 4 August 2021 and later that month, the series was renewed for a third and final season, which was released on 6 July 2022.

 Premise

-During an assembly at Colegio Nacional (National School), a hacker exposes a student as transgender, outing and causing her panic and humiliation.
-The next day, the hacker reveals more students' secrets which causes numerous teens to turn on one another.
-Sofía Herrera, an introverted teenager, tries to uncover who this hacker is before the dirt on her becomes public.
+During an assembly at Colegio Nacional (National School), an unknown hacker exposes a student as transgender, humiliating her.
+The next day, the hacker reveals more students' secrets.
+That causes numerous teens to turn on each others.
+Sofía Herrera, an introverted teenager, tries to uncover who this hacker is before more secrets (including hers) become public.
+She is joined in her mission by Javier Williams, a newly transferred student.